frikkfossdal/Vespidae/component_documentation.md

 # Vespidae Component Dictionary

 # 1. Curve Tools
 *Tools for manipulating geometry in Rhino.
-This includes clipping tools and soon slicing tools and tools for filling / clearing pockets.*
+This includes clipping tools (using [Angus' Clipper Library](http://www.angusj.com/delphi/clipper/documentation/Docs/_Body.htm) and tools for filling / clearing pockets.*

 ## Boolean
 Performs boolean operations, or *Clipping*, on polygons using the ClipperLib.
 The operations include intersection, union, difference and xor.
 See [this](http://www.angusj.com/delphi/clipper/documentation/Docs/Units/ClipperLib/Types/ClipType.htm) for more documentation on the different operations.